whg-training/whg-training-resources/docs/R Introduction to Basic Features/R_basic_features_practical.md

         print(class(data2[,i]))
     }

-Here, we’ve used a **for** loop to iterate over each column in the object **data2**, and print to screen the class of each column.
+Here, we've used a **for** loop to iterate over each column in the object **data2**, and print to screen the class of each column.
 The output tells us that columns 1:3 are treated as factors, column 5 as numeric and the remaining columns as integer values.
-We haven’t yet mentioned factors and will only briefly discuss them here but they are very important for statistical analysis in R. They are one-dimensional, like vectors, and are particularly useful for categorical data.
+We haven't yet mentioned factors and will only briefly discuss them here but they are very important for statistical analysis in R. They are one-dimensional, like vectors, and are particularly useful for categorical data.